-Germany is at the threshold of the low-carbon century.
-Despite massive public support, the transition presents major challenges and a fundamental change in the country’s way of life.
-The ECF’s Germany programme strives to realise a low-carbon Wirtschaftwunder ensuring sustainable jobs, a healthy and stable environment for the next generation, and economic welfare built on low-carbon solutions.
+Germany is at the threshold to enter the net-zero emissions century.
+Despite massive public support, transformation comes with huge challenges: it impacts the fundamentals of our way of life, traditions and self-image.
+The ECF in Germany strives to contribute to “building back better” after the corona crisis towards a net-zero greenhouse gas emissions economy, which provides sustainable jobs, and a healthy and stable environment for the next generations, rebuilding economic welfare on net-zero solutions.

-- Accelerating the German coal phase-out: The coal phase-out consensus negotiated by the government-appointed “coal commission”, which recommends an exit date of 2038 (adjustable to 2036) is not nearly ambitious enough to fulfil Germany’s climate targets, let alone its Paris commitments.
-Education, awareness-raising, mobilisation and campaigning in the coal regions (which need a clearer, more sustainable vision for their future) and at the federal level will help set Germany on a path to a much earlier coal exit.
+- Accelerating the deployment of renewable energies and the German coal phase-out: Renewable energy is, next to energy efficiency, the backbone of the Germany Energiewende.
+We need rapid and broad deployment in order to meet climate targets in other sectors such as transport or industry.
+The German coal phase-out, which recommends an exit date of 2038 (adjustable to 2036) is not nearly ambitious enough to fulfil Germany’s climate targets, also including its Paris commitments.
+Education, awareness-raising, mobilisation and campaigning in the coal regions – that need a clearer, more sustainable vision for their future – and at the federal level aim to set Germany on a path to a much earlier coal exit.

-- Accelerating the transition to a low-carbon transport system: The automobile industry has always been deeply intertwined with German economic success.
-To demonstrate, at the city, regional and federal level, that this key industry help drive the low-carbon economy of the future is essential for the pace and the acceptance level of the energy transition project.
+- Accelerating the transition to a low-carbon transport system: The car industry has always been deeply intertwined with and symbolized by German economic success.
+Building confidence – and demonstrating at the city, regional and federal levels – that this key industry can become part of, and even spearhead, the net-zero greenhouse gas emissions economy of the future, will be essential for the pace and the acceptance of the energy transition project as a whole.

-- Empowering and sustaining social movements: The climate effects already felt combined with political inertia are mobilising more and more people to take the streets for climate action.
-The Fridays for Future movement has inspired other groups – parents, scientists, artists, entrepreneurs – to join in.
-However, political presents an increasingly frustrating and frightening challenge.
-We need to sustain popular energy as a driver of public debate.
+- Empowering and sustaining social movements: While on the one hand, we are observing deep climate impacts, the political inertia on the other is prompting the mobilisation of more and more people to take the streets for climate action in face of the silence.
+The Fridays for Future movement has inspired other groups – parents, scientists, artists, entrepreneurs, etc – to join in.
+The political inactivity is a challenge, and increasingly alarming.
+We need the energy of the people to persist as a driver for the public debate.

-- Fostering the leadership of cities and health groups as well as industry and businesses on climate action and ambition: As we can no longer rely on politics to drive climate policies, we need businesses, citizens, cities and grass roots initiatives to bridge this phase of stagnation.
-These initiatives make it clear that climate action cannot wait, and that it brings many benefits including more sustainable and healthier cities and business opportunities.
+- Fostering cities, health groups as well as industry and businesses in overtaking (and pushing) the government on climate action and ambition: As we cannot rely on the political level any more to drive climate policies, it is businesses, people, cities and grassroots initiatives who fill the gap of stagnation.
+These initiatives make clear that climate action cannot wait and that it comes with a lot of benefits, being these more sustainable and healthier cities or business opportunities.

 How we work

-The ECF identifies gaps in the German response to climate change by funding organisations and coalitions of stakeholders with the right expertise and public profile to address key issues at local or national level.
+The ECF identifies gaps in the German response to climate change by funding organisations and coalitions of stakeholders with the right expertise and public profile to address key issues, at the local or national level.
 We take a broad approach to the types of interventions we fund – from litigation and political caucusing to activism and media engagement – because all of this activity builds towards an ambitious and thoughtful movement that reflects the full diversity of our society.
-Together our grantees seek social and political transformation that will ensure a secure and sustainable future for all.
+Together with our grantees, we seek social and political transformation that will ensure a secure and sustainable future for all.